Approximating partition functions of bounded-degree Boolean counting Constraint Satisfaction Problems: Abstract

 \section{Abstract}

-We study the complexity of approximate counting Constraint Satisfaction Problems (\#CSPs) in a bounded degree setting.
-Specifically, given a Boolean constraint language $\Gamma$ and a degree bound $\Delta$, we study the complexity of $\nCSPd{\Gamma}$, which is the problem of counting satisfying assignments to CSP instances with constraints from $\Gamma$ and whose variables can appear at most $\Delta$ times.
-Our main result shows that: (i) if every function in $\Gamma$ is affine, then $\nCSPd{\Gamma}$ is in FP for all $\Delta$, (ii) otherwise, if every function in $\Gamma$ is in a class called $\IM$, then for all sufficiently large $\Delta$, $\nCSPd{\Gamma}$ is equivalent under approximation-preserving (AP) reductions to the counting problem~$\nBIS$ (the problem of counting independent sets in bipartite graphs) (iii) otherwise, for all sufficiently large $\Delta$, it is $\NP$-hard to approximate the number of satisfying assignments of an instance of $\nCSPd{\Gamma}$, even within an exponential factor.
-Our result extends previous results, which apply only in the so-called ``conservative'' case.
+We study the complexity of $\nCSPd{\Gamma}$, which is the problem of counting satisfying assignments to CSP instances with constraints from $\Gamma$ and whose variables can appear at most $\Delta$ times.
+Our main result shows that: (i) if every function in $\Gamma$ is affine, then $\nCSPd{\Gamma}$ is in FP for all $\Delta$, (ii) otherwise, if every function in $\Gamma$ is in a class called $\IM$, then for large $\Delta$, $\nCSPd{\Gamma}$ is equivalent under approximation-preserving reductions to the problem of counting independent sets in bipartite graphs, (iii) otherwise, for large $\Delta$, it is $\NP$-hard to approximate $\nCSPd{\Gamma}$, even within an exponential factor.
+0.3cm {\bf Keywords:} constraint satisfaction; approximate counting; hardness of approximation